jes-bro/rock-GAN/README.md

 1. Installation
 2. Usage Guide
 3. Data pre-processing
-4. Loading the data into a custom dataloader
+4. Loading the data using a custom dataloader
 5. Defining the model architecture
 6. Defining training parameters, weight intitialization and loss functions
-7. Output post-processing
+7. Training Loop
-8. Output visualization
+8. Post-processing
+9. Visualization
-9. Output gallery
+10. Output gallery
-10. Bloopers
+11. Bloopers
-11. Citations
+12. Citations

 ## Data pre-processing
 Pre-processing consists of converting a directory of STL files of rock wall holds into scaled voxels using Trimesh.
 We then save matrix representations of these voxels using numpy arrays.
 These numpy arrays are stored in separate .npy files.
 Our custom dataloader class retrieves the data from one npy file at a time.